johnwry/dm2/markdown/colossians/colossians.md

     <br/>

-    6. Colossians 1:18c – …<em>the firstborn from the dead</em>… Jesus Christ
+    6. Colossians 1:18c – …* the firstborn from the dead* … Jesus Christ
 holds first place as the firstborn PROTOTOKOS from among the    <strong><u>dead</u></strong>.
 Acts 2:24